OutSystems/docs-odc/src/eap/configuration-management/configure-emails.md

 1. Complete the following fields.
 Required fields display with an asterisk.

       * **Stage** - from the drop down select one or more stages.
       * **Server** - enter the IP address, the port number.
-The SMTP port number defaults to 587, but you can change it.
-Note that the port 25 is not supported.
+The SMTP port number defaults to 25.
       * **Requires Authentication** - Check to require authentication and then enter the user name and password to authenticate.
       * **Recipients** -  the email address and name of the people receiving this email.
 Select **Set in app** to use the email addresses from ODC Studio or select **Test List** to display fields to enter email test recipients.